samoma451/Android_TTRPG_Dice_Roller/README.md

 # Android_TTRPG_Dice_Roller

 App developed for Android 11/API 30.
-Allows the user to roll between 1 and 8 dice, with the typical dice used in TTRPGs available (currently d4, d6, d8, d10, d20.
-Soon adding d12, d100).
+Allows the user to roll between 1 and 8 dice, with the typical dice used in TTRPGs available

 APK available under Releases.